neuromorphicsystems/epaper/README.md

 - grey levels in the range `]222, 255]` are mapped to __white__
 - colour frames are converted to grey levels before being submitted to the previous rules; thus, colour frames with only `#000000` (black), `#ff0000` (red) and `#ffffff` (white) pixels are displayed as expected

-The `epaper.show` function returns only once the display is completely updated, after several seconds.
+The `epaper.show` function blocks until the display is completely updated, which typically takes several seconds.

 If you plan to display a sequence of images, you can open a sustained connection, which results in slightly faster updates: